nickpoison/nickpoison.github.io/tsgraph.md

 ### Part 4 - missing data
 ---

 &#128518; In base graphics, it is sooooooo simple and the result is decent (not shown).
 The data set `blood` has lots of `NA`s.
-You need a to have points (`type='o'` here) to get the stuff that can't be connected with lines.
+You need to have points (`type='o'` here) to get the stuff that can't be connected with lines.

 ```r
 plot(blood, type='o', pch=19, main='')